Dashron/Roads/README.md

 # The Roads.js isomorphic web framework

-Roads is a web framework built for use with async functions.
-It's similar to Koa.js, but can be used both in the browser and on the server.
+Roads is a simple web framework.
+It's similar to Express.js, but has some very intentional design differences.

 # Why should I use Roads?

-1. Roads can be attached to any node HTTP server, including Koa.js, Express.js, and the built in node HTTP server.
+1. Roads is isomorphic, meaning your pages can trivially be run in the browser or server using the exact same code.
-2. Roads is isomorphic, meaning your pages can be run in the browser or server using the exact same code
+2. Roads can be attached to any node HTTP server, including the standard node HTTP server or Express.js.
-4. Roads can be run without ever attaching it to an HTTP server.
+3. Roads can be run without being attaching to an HTTP server.
 This is great for writing tests, working with web sockets, or writing API first websites.

 # Build Status